 The development of a new neighborhood on Manchester's Hanna Road is moving forward.

-As previously reported by Patch, the residential development will be located at 812 Hanna Road, just south of Parkway South High School.
+As previously reported by Patch, the just south of Parkway South High School.

 The small subdivision will sit on the approximate four acre site where one residence previously sat.
 That home has since been demolished.